-- It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint they should normally contact their son/daughter's Class Teacher.
+- It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint, they should normally contact their son/daughter's Class Teacher.
 In many cases, the matter will be resolved straightaway by this means to the parents' satisfaction.
 If the Class Teacher cannot resolve the matter alone it may be necessary for him/her to consult the Headmistress. - Complaints made directly to the Headmistress will usually be referred to the relevant Class Teacher unless the Headmistress deems it appropriate for her to deal with the matter personally. - The Class Teacher will make a written record of all concerns and complaints and the date on which they were received.
-Should the matter not be resolved within 7 days or in the event that the Class Teacher and the parent fail to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with stage 2 of this procedure. - If, however, the complaint is against the Headmistress, parents should make their complaint directly to the Chairman of Governors.
+Should the matter not be resolved within 7 days or in the event that the Class Teacher and the parent fail to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with stage 2 of this procedure.